ZanichelliEditore/laravel-jwt-idp/readme.md

 ```

 ### Example Middleware in Laravel
 The following code is a basic implementation of a middleware that checks if the user is in the session.
 It can be implemented in different ways, for example using guards and the Authenticable user of Laravel.
-If you don't know what guards is, read https://laravel.com/docs/5.7/authentication
+If you don't know what guards is, read https://laravel.com/docs/5.7/authentication.
+This implementation uses GuzzleHttp library for http requests.
 ```php
 class IdpMiddleware {